-With the Schueberfouer ending and the weather turning to crap, depression season in Luxembourg is here.
+With the weather turning to crap and the summer fading into a hazy memory, depression season in Luxembourg is here.
 What are some fun ways to celebrate the arrival of these dark months?

 Serve depression-themed cocktails

 There’s no better way to kick off depression season than with a strong drink, because we know that’s your preferred method of coping with the gradual loss of light anyway.
 But why stick to boring vodka martinis and whiskey-based cocktails?

 Ever wondered what that cheap rum your neighbor forgot at your place, tomato juice, and expired soy sauce might taste like?
 Neither have we, but it sounds awful and would perfectly match your growing sense of isolation and doom.
 Give it a catchy name like Miseropolitan or Desolation in Dudelange and serve it in a dirty old plastic cup.